Juca-77/Souls-Duel/docs/README.md

 The use of the State pattern in our game design brings several benefits:
 - Organized Code Structure: The State pattern enables a clean and organized codebase by encapsulating the behavior of each state within separate classes.
-- Flexible State Transitions: Dynamic state transitions are achieved through the setState() method, providing flexibility in managing different game states.
+- Flexible State Transitions: Dynamic state transitions are achieved through the setState() method, providing flexibility in managing different game com.aor.soulsduel.states.
-- Modular and Extensible: Adding new states becomes a modular process, and the system is easily extensible without modifying existing code.
+- Modular and Extensible: Adding new com.aor.soulsduel.states becomes a modular process, and the system is easily extensible without modifying existing code.
 - Improved Readability: The State pattern enhances code readability by isolating the logic associated with each state, making it easier to understand and maintain.

 ### Singleton

 **Managing Different Themes and Sounds**

-In this game we wanted to have different themes in the diferent states of the game and some sounds, because of that we decided to use the singleton pattern to help us.
+In this game we wanted to have different themes in the diferent com.aor.soulsduel.states of the game and some sounds, because of that we decided to use the singleton pattern to help us.

 **The Singleton Pattern**

-We applied the **Singleton** pattern to our Music class to ensure that only one instance exists, providing a global point of access for managing different themes and sounds within our application.
+We applied the **Singleton** pattern to our menu.com.aor.soulsduel.Music class to ensure that only one instance exists, providing a global point of access for managing different themes and sounds within our application.

 **Implementation**